Botnia's statement on the August accident at the Fray Bentos mill in Uruguay.

 Initially, the basins were filled with water.
 Then, diluted black liquour brought from another pulp mill was stored as part of the process to create and activate microorganisms which will take part in the biological treatment of effluents.

 At that time, it was verified that water was leaking through the concrete joints of some of the basins, which was actually detected through the inspection pits where those fluids were collected.
 Immediately after that, the water leaks were returned to one of the empty basins.
-At no time and in no way was the
+At no time and in no way was the Uruguay River or the environment affected.
+The containment mechanisms which is one of the elements that cause this mill to be one of the leading mills as regards environmental care, worked properly.

 It should be made clear that the black liquor is a substance resulting from wood cooking.
 During the process, the lignin is separated from the cellulose.
 During production, the black liquor is recovered and energy is produced from biomass and the collection chemical products are recovered.